Estimate Time9 min

 An MLS listing is like a snapshot that includes asking price, number of bedrooms and bathrooms, photos, tax information, days on market, and other vital information about your property.
 Key features of listings and tips to keep in mind include:

 • The description.
 Be sure to highlight the home’s most appealing features that may not come across in photos, such as upgrades, brand-name appliances, or nearby parks and amenities.
 Be descriptive and specific.
-Instead of saying the house has a patio, say it has a large patio perfect for entertaining.
-Your description should tell the story of your home.
+Instead of saying the house has a patio, consider emphasizing the size of the patio, or offering other vividly descriptive details.

 • High quality photos.
 Prep for photos by tidying up bookshelves, cleaning light fixtures, dusting, vacuuming, and turning off TVs.
 Outside: move cars off the driveway and hide trash cans, garden hoses, and kids’ toys.
-Consider using a professional photographer, they understand angles, lighting, and other ways to best capture your home.7
+Consider using a professional photographer, they understand angles, lighting, and may offer tips on how to best capture images of your home.

 • Video or 3D tour.
 Keep in mind that with more buyers shopping online as their first (and sometimes only) option to see your home, a video or 3D tour is important.
 Like photography, videography is often better when left to the professionals.